How Long Does a Phone Really Last? Signs It’s Time to Replace Your Smartphone

 How Long Does a Phone Really Last?

+Here's how it unfolded for me.
 My old Redmi Note 7 lasted almost five years before I finally replaced it.
 The funny thing is, it still worked.
-Looking back, I think I gave up on it before it gave up on me.
 It just became exhausting to use.
-Around that time, I saw someone using an old iPhone with a cracked corner and terrible battery health like it was no big deal.
+Here's how it unfolded for me

 My battery quietly became a disaster